Maj. Percy Russell Grace (1879 – 1922)

 With warmest greetings, Yours ever, Percy Grace.

-While overseas, Percy’s father had taken up residence at Leybourne Grange, near West Malling, but died in London shortly after Percy’s account was written in 1904.
-After three years further study in California, Percy returned to England in 1908 and became one of the first people to own a motor-car.
+Percy’s father eventually took up residence at Leybourne Grange, near West Malling, but died in Mayfair, London on 19 September 1904.
+After three years of further study in California, Percy returned to England in 1908 and became one of the first in the country to own a motor car.
 Along with his brother, the well-known airman Cecil Stanley Grace, he went to Sheppey in late autumn of the same year and established a staff of skilled workmen and well-equipped workshops that made flying machines.
-Percy and Cecil were members of the exclusive Aero Club of Great Britain (Cecil was the fourth person to be awarded a membership certificate), and in 1910 Cecil entered a competition for the Baron de Forest Prize of £4,000 (about £425,000 in 2015) for the longest flight from England into continental Europe.
-He took off from Swingate Downs on 22 December and made it across the channel; however, adverse weather conditions forced him to land prematurely, but still attempted to make the return journey back to England.
-About 3:00 pm Cecil was spotted about six miles out to sea near Goodwin Sands before he disappeared from view.
-Several weeks later, on 6 January 1911, his goggles and cap washed ashore in Belgium, and a badly decomposed body fitting his description was discovered floating in Ostend Harbour on 14 March.
+Percy and Cecil were members of the exclusive Aero Club of Great Britain (Cecil was the fourth person awarded a membership certificate), and in 1910 Cecil entered a competition for the Baron de Forest Prize of £4,000 (about £425,000 in 2015) for the longest flight from England into continental Europe.